satyasuresh-source/TaxService/README.md

 To run this api need to do following

+1)Run the database scripts from the following https://github.com/satyasuresh-source/SQLScripts

-1)Database connection to be change in MunicipalityDataContext.cs
+2)Database connection to be change in MunicipalityDataContext (Todo:need to move this to configuration file)